shengyenlin/Deep-learning-computer-vision-2022-Fall/README.md

 You could find more details in the directory of each homework.

 ## Final projects
+- **Warning: I'm not the only contributor of the `final` directory, I just zip the original files and uploaded them.** We couldn't make the original repo public since the repo was created by the TAs of this class.
 - Task: 3D Indoor Scene Long Tail Segmentation
 - Won the second place in the final competition
 - Implement mix 3d data augmentation techniques in our team